tarxf/Splatoon-3-Post-Printer/README.md

 1. make a folder in your computer to hold this repo and other dependencies you will download later.
 I will name it ```sp3-print``` and I will reference it through the rest of the guide.

 1. download and extract this github repository into the sp3-print dir.
 If you download via the Zip file, make sure that upon extraction, there is not an extra folder generated. i.e. sp3-print/**Splatoon-3-Post-Printer**/Splatoon-3-Post-Printer/.
-You can avoid that by extracting directly to sp3-print instead of extracting to Splatoon-3-Post-Printer which is the default way this is packaged. *Thanks github, that was super weird.*
+You can avoid that by extracting directly to sp3-print instead of extracting to Splatoon-3-Post-Printer which is the default way this is packaged.

 1. download and extract the [LUFA library](https://github.com/abcminiuser/lufa) github repository into the sp3-print dir.
 Rename the extracted folder to ```LUFA```